Slow graph bootstrap percolation I: Cycles: Abstract

 \section{Abstract}

 Given a fixed graph $H$ and an $n$-vertex graph $G$, the $H$\emph{-bootstrap percolation process} on $G$ is defined to be the sequence of graphs $G_i$, $i\geq 0$ which starts with $G_0 := G$ and in which $G_{i+1}$ is obtained from $G_i$ by adding every edge that completes a copy of $H$.
-We are interested in the maximum number of steps, over all $n$ -vertex graphs $G$, that this process takes to stabilise.
-In the first of a series of papers exploring the behaviour of this function, denoted $M_H(n)$, and its dependence on certain properties of $H$, we investigate the case when $H$ is a cycle.
-We determine the running time precisely, giving the first infinite family of graphs $H$ for which an exact solution is known.
-The maximum running time of the $C_k$-bootstrap process is of the order $\log_{k-1}(n)$ for all $3\leq k\in \mathbb{N}$.
+We are interested in $M_H(n)$ which is the maximum number of steps, over all $n$-vertex graphs $G$, that this process takes to stabilise.
+We determine this maximum running time precisely when $H$ is a cycle, giving the first infinite family of graphs $H$ for which an exact solution is known.
+We find that $M_{C_k}(n)$ is of order $\log_{k-1}(n)$ for all $3\leq k\in \mathbb{N}$.
 Interestingly though, the function exhibits different behaviour depending on the parity of $k$ and the exact location of the values of $n$ for which $M_H(n)$ increases is determined by the Frobenius number of a certain numerical semigroup depending on $k$.